StemboltHQ/solidus-adyen/README.md

 ```
 is the default path for the endpoint.

-It is worth to note that Adyen will only issue notifications to servers that
+It is worth noting that Adyen will only issue notifications to servers that
 are running on standard HTTP ports, so your rails server must be accessible on
 port 80, 8080, [or some other http-alternative
 port](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).